jakobwiens7/tzm-responsive-block-controls/readme.txt

 == Changelog ==

-= 1.1.4 =
+= 1.1.5 =
+- More bugfixes & improvements
 - Added responsive "Border-Radius" support
 - Hook for load_textdomain changed to "init"

+= 1.1.3 =
+- Added an option to toggle visibility of hidden blocks
 - Bugfix regarding some styles not being added correctly

-= 1.1.2 =
-- Added an option to toggle visibility of hidden blocks
 - Bugfix regarding "reverse" and "block width" settings

 = 1.1.0 =